danwdart/websites/posts/sync-iphoneipod-touch-3g-in-ubuntu.md

 date: 2009-11-29T03:47:00.000Z
 draft: false
 aliases: [ "/2009/11/sync-iphoneipod-touch-3g-in-ubuntu.html" ]
-tags : [ipod, ubuntu, linux, itunes]
+tags: [ipod, ubuntu, linux, itunes]
 ---

 A lot of people have been trying very hard to get iPhone and iPod Touch syncing to work correctly in Linux.
 Some have been doing a FUSE filesystem (which accesses the iPod) and some the database and syncing.
 Remember this is pre-alpha quality, but I found it synced my tunes nicely from Linux.
 But due to the database version being old (but quite good enough for the iPod), iTunes does not play nice with it - and will just resync the tracks and may delete them.
 Also the iPod must have been previosly initialised with a version of iTunes.
 If you cannot acquire it, or it will not run, contact teuf on #gtkpod in irc.freenode.net.
 You have been warned!